FOSSEE/online_test/yaksh/documentation/_build/html/_sources/moderator_docs/creating_quiz.txt

 ---------------
 	.. image:: ../images/add_quiz.jpg

 	.. note :: It is important to have created or uploaded questions before creating a quiz.
-Click here to know how to add questions.

 	In courses click on **Add Quiz** button to add a quiz.